Support for people in the Nowra and Ulladulla communities to improve their mental health and wellbeing

-A four to 12 week psychosocial program for people who have presented in suicidal crisis to emergency departments or community mental health teams.
+A four to 12-week psychosocial program for people who have presented in suicidal crisis to emergency departments or community mental health teams.

+This service is available in Southern NSW and the Illawarra Shoalhaven area.
 The program is primarily staffed by skilled peer workers who work closely with the person around their drivers of suicide and goals to help reduce their risk and take steps towards the life they want.

-A Peer Worker has their own experience of mental health and recovery and in this way can support from a place of understanding and help create hope for recovery.
+A Peer Worker has their own experience of mental health and recovery and, in this way, can support from a place of understanding and help create hope for recovery.
 The person, along with the peer worker, will work collaboratively with a mental health clinician for the initial meeting and at four weekly reviews.